rust-tutorials/triangle-from-scratch/book_src/opening_a_window/win32.md

 ```
 One little problem here is that `DestroyWindow` and `PostQuitMessage` have different return types.
 Even though we're ignoring the output of `DestroyWindow`, it's a type error to have it like this.
+We can suppress the output of `DestroyWindow` by putting it in a block and having a `;` after it.

 ```rust
 pub unsafe extern "system" fn window_procedure(